zzzachzzz/zzzachzzz.github.io/_posts/dockerizing-a-mern-app-for-development-and-production.md

 See the Docker Compose docs on volumes: <https://docs.docker.com/compose/compose-file/#volumes>

 You may have noticed that ports are usually mapped like `"<port>:<port>"`, without specifying a host.
 With this shorthand, the host is implied to be `0.0.0.0`, listening on all interfaces.
 This makes it publicly accessible outside of the machine.
-If you don't need to access Mongo remotely, and can instead do so over SSH, and then localhost.
-I highly recommend that for security.
+If you don't need to directly access Mongo (via the Mongo shell) remotely, and can instead do so over SSH, I highly recommend that for security.
 Especially with the default Mongo config for Docker, there will be no credentials required to access Mongo.
 This means that an attacker who only knows the IP address of your server can remotely access your database!
-Yes, I did learn that the hard way, thankfully with non-consequential data. :sweat_smile:
+Yes, I did learn that the hard way, thankfully with non-consequential data. :sweat_smile: So do yourself a favor and specify the mapping `127.0.0.1:27017:27017` (`localhost` for the host, implicit `0.0.0.0` for the container).